voidabhi/voidabhi.github.io/index.md

 You can contact me through my email address, **void.aby@gmail.com**.

-You can also say "hi" to me on [Twitter](https://twitter.com/voidabhi), where I post professional and personal thoughts.
+You can also say "hola!" to me on [Twitter](https://twitter.com/voidabhi), where I post professional and personal thoughts.